Tominous/Blueprints/README.md

 %appdata%\.minecraft\resourcepacks
 `
 6. Turn on Blueprints resourcepack in game settings.
-7. If you're ingame, open chat and type:
+7. Rejoin world or open chat and type: `/reload`
-`/reload`
-9. Enable Blueprints:
-`/function blueprints:enable`
-9. GL&HF!
+8. GL&HF!